 Museum and Society

 Museum & Society was launched in March 2003 by Gordon Fyfe, Kevin Hetherington and Susan Pearce as an independent peer reviewed journal which brings together new writing by academics and museum professionals on the subject of museums.
-It is both international in scope and at the cutting edge of empirical and theoretical research on museums. museum and society is edited by Eric Gable (University of Mary Washington, Fredericksburg, VA), Kate Hill (University of Lincoln), Suzanne MacLeod, (University of Leicester), Kylie Message (The Australian National University), Jim Roberts (University of Leicester); Production Editor, Richard Sandell (University of Leicester), and Louise Tythacott (School of Arts, Histories and Cultures, University of Manchester).
+It is both international in scope and at the cutting edge of empirical and theoretical research on museums. museum and society is edited by Eric Gable (University of Mary Washington, Fredericksburg, VA), Kate Hill (University of Lincoln), Suzanne MacLeod, (University of Leicester), Jim Roberts (University of Leicester); Production Editor, Richard Sandell (University of Leicester), Louise Tythacott (School of Oriental and African Studies, University of London) and Sheila Watson (University of Leicester).

 Museum & Society is an interdisciplinary journal with a wide ranging interest in all issues associated with museums and other places of public culture concerned with collecting, exhibiting and display.
 The journal is a successor to the series New Research in Museum Studies which was published by Athlone Press from 1990 to 1997.